gatling/gatling/src/docs/content/tutorials/advanced/index.md

 1. The `repeat` builtin is a loop resolved at **runtime**.
    It takes the number of repetitions and, optionally, the name of the counter that's stored in the user's Session.
-2. As we force the counter name we can use it in Gatling EL and access the nth page.
+2. As we set the counter name we can use it in Gatling EL and access the nth page.

 {{< alert tip >}}
-For more details regarding loops, please check out [Loops reference page]({{< ref "../../reference/current/core/scenario#loops" >}}).
+For more details regarding loops, please check out the [Loops reference page]({{< ref "../../reference/current/core/scenario#loops" >}}).
 {{< /alert >}}

 ## Step 05: Check and failure management